Ulm-IQO/qudi-core/docs/setup/installation.md

 > **⚠ WARNING:**
 >
 > Installing qudi via pip will NOT automatically register the qudi IPython kernel in the system.
-> You will lack the interactive Ipython console in the qudi main GUI as well as any jupyter notebook
+> You will lack the interactive IPython console in the qudi main GUI as well as any jupyter notebook
 > support.
 >
-> While you can use qudi without this Ipython integration, we strongly recommend to call
+> While you can use qudi without this IPython integration, we strongly recommend to call
 > `qudi-install-kernel` after installing qudi via pip.
 >
 > This has an effect on your entire system and not just the Python environment.